 We’ll go into the last one in detail below.

 Is fish bad for cats?

 Fish should form only a fraction of your cat’s diet.
 The reason for this limitation is that fish is not nutritionally appropriate for a cat.
-Fish are not a part of cat’s natural diet.
-With the rare exceptions of some wild cat species, cats do not eat raw fish in the wild.
+The reason is that fish are not a part of cat’s natural diet.
+With the rare exceptions of some wild cat species, cats don’t eat raw fish in the wild.

 History shows that the evolutionary ancestors of the domesticated cats we know and love today didn’t eat raw fish either.
-Therefore, their development as a species did not depend on fish as a food source.
+Therefore, their development as a species didn’t depend on fish as a food source.
 Fish is deficient in certain minerals, such as calcium, sodium, and iron.
 It also contains excessive amounts of phosphorus.
-Of course, that is not a problem if fish is only an occasional treat to your cat, amounting to no more than 10% of total food intake.
+Of course, that isn’t a problem if fish is only an occasional treat to your cat, amounting to no more than 10% of total food intake.

 When are fish bones okay for cats to eat?

 No, never.
 It’s never okay to feed your cat fish bones.
 If you do feed your cat fresh fish, please make sure that the fish bones have been removed.
 The reason for this is that the bones may damage or obstruct your cat’s throat or gastrointestinal tract.
 If you say that your cat gulps down a whole smaller fish and things are okay, we believe you.
 Many cats do that.